LucasWinkler/LucasWinkler/README.md

 ### About

--   👋 Hi, I’m **Lucas Winkler**.
-Front-end developer and custom keyboard enthusiast.
+-   👋 Hi, I’m **Lucas Winkler**, a front-end developer and custom keyboard enthusiast.
 -   🌱 I’m currently learning **Next.js + TypeScript** using things like **Tailwind CSS** and **Shadcn/ui**.
 -   🤝 I’m currently seeking new opportunities.
 -   📂 Oh and you should checkout my portfolio at **[www.lucaswinkler.dev](https://www.lucaswinkler.dev/)**.